 Former Top Chef contestant Dale Talde reinvents the Chinese takeout standby as a sticky-sweet, stoner-friendly triumph slathered with homemade kung pao sauce and finished with crispy peanuts, fragrant cilantro, and sliced scallions.

-2. Mission Chinese Food, San Francisco
+2. Mission Chinese Food, NYC or San Francisco

 Chongqing Chicken Wings